Culinary Lavender

 There’s such a thing as culinary lavender, and it’s a slightly sweeter variety than what is commonly used in fragrances.
 Lavandula angustifolia, or English lavender, is what you’ll be looking for when considering cooking with lavender, and these tips and ideas will help you make the most of this delightfully different ingredient.

 Lavender Recipes- Sweet & Savory!
-Reading How to Use Culinary Lavender: Out of the Bath and into the Kitchen 3 minutes Next Lavender Berry Popsicles
+Reading How to Use Culinary Lavender: Out of the Bath and into the Kitchen 3 minutes Next Lavender Berry Popsicle

 By now you probably know that, along with the aromatic floral notes it lends to soaps and lotions, lavender is also sought out for its sleep-inducing and stress-reducing (and menopause symptom-relieving) qualities.